 3. Lab swab test – In rare conditions, the proctologist might recommend the patient undergoes a lab swab test.
 During the test, the doctor takes tissues from the affected area and sends them for a biopsy.
 The test is done to check if the tissues have grown cancerous to determine the best line of treatment where the pilonidal sinus grows severe.

 Pilonidal sinus surgery is not complex but one needs to make sure that he or she in the right hands.
 Undergoing the surgery at the hands of a trained doctor cuts down the chances of your risks significantly.
-But, like any other surgical treatment, the success or risks associated with piles treatment are also highly dependent upon the severity of the condition and the surgeon’s experience.
+But, like any other surgical treatment, the success or risks associated with pilonidal sinus treatment are also highly dependent upon the severity of the condition and the surgeon’s experience.
 Although not very common, a patient may suffer from any of the following conditions during or after the surgical treatment of pilonidal sinus.

 Knowing when to seek professional help for any health condition is extremely important for the right treatment of any anorectal disease including pilonidal sinus.
 Getting medical help at the right time can help you avoid unnecessary complications.
 Schedule an appointment with a reliable proctologist if the sinus tract becomes suddenly painful or swollen.
 This could be indicative of infection or rupture in the pilonidal sinus.

 If you experience any of the following complications or conditions, it is time you check with an anorectal surgeon.

 If there is no sign of inflammation or infection, the first line of treatment that the doctor is likely to suggest is a broad-spectrum antibiotic.
 A broad-spectrum antibiotic can treat a wide range of bacterial infections.
 The ointments do not heal the sinus tract but will provide symptomatic relief from the infection and pain.
 Your doctor is likely to recommend a follow-up test and maintain proper hygiene of the anal area.